 - These fractures are usually either greenstick fracture of distal radius and ulna or greenstick fracture of mid-third of radius and ulna.
 The latter tends to occur in a child aged under 8 who falls on an outstretched arm.

-- Please also refer to the separate article Forearm Injuries and Fractures.
+- See also the separate article on Forearm Injuries and Fractures.

 - When only one bone is broken, the integrity of both proximal and distal radioulnar joints should be checked.